 1882 Ltd. works with the skilled craftsmen of Stoke-on-Trent alongside pioneering artists and designers to create innovative collections from works of art as well as functional, stylish tableware.
 We are known for our collaborations with both world-renowned talents as well as emerging creatives including Barnaby Barford, Max Lamb, Faye Toogood and Bruce McLean.

 1882 Ltd. was formed in 2011 by fifth generation Emily Johnson and her father, Christopher, who has worked in the industry since 1958.
 1882 Ltd.’s mission is to champion inventively designed ceramic products from lighting to domestic ware to works of art whilst employing the manufacturing heritage of Stoke-on-Trent and promoting the British ceramic industry.
-Known for working with with exceptionally talented designers, 1882 Ltd. have also designed collections themselves with possibile through their expertise and understanding of the industry.
+Known for working with exceptionally talented designers, 1882 Ltd. have also designed collections themselves made possible through their expertise and understanding of the industry.

 Amy J Hughes